 If you’re using heavy data-intensive applications like streaming video, playing online games, or accessing a lot of apps on your phone, consider increasing your data limit.

-Overall, understanding data usage and monitoring your data usage is crucial to avoid exceeding your data limit.
+Overall, understanding what uses data on your phone, data usage and monitoring your data usage is crucial to avoid exceeding your data limit.

 Data warnings can help you keep track of your data usage and escape incurring unexpected charges.